Statewide Assessment:Students with Disabilities

 Minnesota Alternate Assessments

 Minnesota provides an alternate assessment based on alternate achievement standards, the Minnesota Test of Academic Skills (MTAS), for students with the most significant cognitive disabilities.
-MDE is developing a second alternate assessment, the MCA-Modified, which is based on modified achievement standards.
-For more information about these assessments, visit the Testing section of our website.
+For more information about the MTAS, visit the Testing section of our website.